 Amateur Radio Digital Mesh networking utilizes off the shelf wireless equipment in combination with custom software to form a ham radio “Internet”, using both Part 97 and Part 15 frequencies in the 900 Mhz, 2.4, 3, and 5.8 GHz bands.

-We recommend using the Ubiquiti “Nanostation” line of outdoor wireless equipment.
+In most cases we recommend using the Ubiquiti “Nanostation” line of outdoor wireless equipment for use at the home QTH.
 In Ventura County, we are adding user access on 5 GHz user access in addition to 2 GHz .
 Why?
 Because the 5 GHz band has more available bandwidth for hams than 2 GHz, the band is quieter, and the equipment costs about the same.

-As of this writing, 5 GHz user access is only available in Simi Valley, and on South Mountain, pointing on a heading of approximately 300 degrees.
+As of this writing, 5 GHz user access is only available in Simi Valley, and on South Mountain.
 Check with your local Digital Mesh guru for the most current recommendations on what to buy.
 Even if you start out on 2 GHz and later transition to 5 GHz, it’s not money wasted.
 Having both links available provides for some network redundancy during outages.

 The equipment isn’t expensive: each of the 2 and 5 GHz Ubiquiti Nanostations can be bought for about the price of two Baofeng handie-talkies.